Vietnamese President Resigns Amid Major Graft Purge - UrduPoint

 Vietnamese President Resigns Amid Major Graft Purge

-Hanoi, (APP - UrduPoint / Pakistan Point News - 20th Mar, 2024) Vietnam's President Vo Van Thuong has resigned after just one year in the job, state media announced Wednesday, as the communist country mounts a sweeping anti-graft purge.
+Hanoi, (APP - UrduPoint / Pakistan Point News - 20th Mar, 2024) Vietnam's President Vo Van Thuong has resigned after just one year in the job, the ruling Communist Party announced Wednesday, as the country mounts a sweeping anti-graft purge.

-The Vietnam news Agency (VNA) said Thuong was guilty of "violations and shortcomings" and his resignation was accepted by the party's central committee.
+The party said Thuong was guilty of "violations and shortcomings" and his resignation was accepted by the central committee.

-The 53-year-old's dramatic fall comes as Vietnam undergoes major political upheaval, with his predecessor also forced out in an anti-corruption drive that has seen several ministers fired and top business leaders tried for fraud.
+The 53-year-old's dramatic fall comes as Vietnam undergoes major political upheaval, with his predecessor forced out in an anti-corruption drive that has seen several ministers fired and top business leaders tried for fraud and corruption.

-"Comrade Vo Van Thuong's violations and shortcomings have caused bad public opinion, affecting the reputation of the Party, State and himself personally," VNA said.
+"Comrade Vo Van Thuong's violations and shortcomings have caused bad public opinion, affecting the reputation of the Party, State and himself personally," said the statement, initially reported by the state Vietnam news Agency.

 "Fully aware of his responsibility to the Party, State and People, he submitted his resignation from his assigned positions."